golfdiscount/wsi-automation-api/README.md

 `SftpBlob`.

 ### SendEmail
 Triggers for messages in the queue `send-email`.
 The messages should be in the format specified by `WsiApi.Models.SendGrid.SendGridMessageModel`.

 ## Timer Triggers

+### GeneratePos
+Triggers at the CRONTAB expression `0 0 3 * * *`.
+A CSV of master PO records is pulled from the path `dufferscorner-uri/media/WSI_PO.csv`.
+Another CSV of open WSI POs is pulled from `dufferscorner-uri/media/wsi_daily_po.csv`.
+These two CSVs are compared and for open POs, the CSVs are generated and queued for SFTP via `SftpBlob`.

+### GenerateWsiMasterSkuList
+Triggers at the CRONTAB expression `0 0 */3 * * *`.
+A CSV of all SKUs that should be at WSI is pulled from `dufferscorner-uri/media/wsi_master_skus.csv`.
+A CSV is generated and then queued for SFTP via `SftpBlob`.

+### ProcessShippingConfirmations
+Triggers at the CRONTAB expression `0 0 20 * * *`.
+Daily, WSI creates CSVs with tracking numbers
+for orders shipped out that day.
+This function processes those CSVs and marks the orders as shipped in ShipStation.
+Emails listed in the `recipients` property are emailed a summary of SKUs shipped and tracking numbers for each order.